78th ANNIVERSARY ASSOCIATION FORMATION –

 The Regiment fought with distinction in both World Wars against the armies of Germany, Italy, Vichy France and Japan, gaining the proud battle honours: British Somaliland, Abyssinia, Madagascar and Burma.
 It then played a leading role in post war operations against the Communists in Malaya and the Mau Mau in Kenya, before the final chapter in the early sixties, when as each nation achieved Independence, the regiment divided, to re-emerge at the heart of their national armies, where our customs and traditions still flourish.

 The King’s African Rifles Officers’ Dinner Club, the forbear of the Association, was formed in 1947 for those who had served in the King’s African Rifles, including the Northern Rhodesia Regiment (NRR), the Somaliland Scouts, and the Kenya Regiment (KR), and the arms and services which directly supported them.
-The Dinner Club changed its k-pic-veterans-2012constitution in 1999 to become the present Association, broadening its remit slightly to include fund raising for retired askari [see “ASKARI APPEAL” in NEWS section], and support for regional events, but retaining the London Dinner as its principal event.
+The Dinner Club changed its constitution in 1999 to become the present Association, broadening its remit slightly to include fund raising for retired askari [see “ASKARI APPEAL” in NEWS section], and support for regional events, but retaining the London Dinner as its principal event.
 The membership now stands at approximately 300 world wide, including Family & Friends members, which is remarkable, bearing in mind that the Regiments ceased to exist over sixty years ago.

 In addition to this website the Association also produces a biannual journal, Rhino Link, which is distributed to subscribing members.
 In addition to information on forthcoming events and people, it also contains many articles reflecting members’ unique experiences of the life and people of East Africa in the decades prior to Independence.
 The Journal also includes a healthy exchange of correspondence from a variety of members and friends of the Association with an interest in the KAR.
 The membership’s collective knowledge of this era represents a unique “living” historical archive, which may prove to be of true value to historians in the future.